Petit Bar Gang

-The Gang du Petit Bar is a Corsican organized crime group.

-It would come from the band of Jean-Jérôme Colonna, practiced extortion at the expense of merchants.
+The Petit Bar Gang is an organized crime group from Corsica.
+It gets its name from the "Petit Bar," an establishment in Ajaccio (on the cours Napoléon), owned by Ange-Marie Michelosi, a lieutenant of Jean-Jérôme Colonna, from whose gang it is said to originate.

-Active in the Greater Ajaccio region but also on the continent and abroad, it is presented in 2022 as the most powerful criminal group in Corsica, the only one having succeeded in creating a network of political and economic influence worthy of a real mafia.
+Engaged in extortion against merchants, active in the Greater Ajaccio region but also on the mainland and abroad, it was presented in 2022 as the most powerful criminal group in Corsica, the only one to have succeeded in creating a network of political and economic influence worthy of a true mafia.